Patient Quick Links

 Talk with your primary care physician if you’re interested in scheduling a Lung Cancer Screening.

 Medicare and most private insurances cover the cost of the Low-Dose CT scan if you meet the eligibility criteria for a lung cancer screening.
 Ages covered by Medicare are 50 to 77; most private insurance will pay for those 50 to 80.
-Lung Cancer Screening Scholarships, funded by the McLeod Foundation’s McLeod Men’s group and McLeod Angels, are available for those who are uninsured and/or unable to pay for a Low-Dose CT Screening.
+Lung Cancer Screening scholarships, funded by the McLeod Foundation’s McLeod Men’s group and McLeod Angels, are available for those who are uninsured and/or unable to pay for a Low-Dose CT screening.
 For information on the lung cancer screening program, please call (843) 777-5953.
 If you live in the Myrtle Beach area, call (843) 366-2220.

 Thanks to the McLeod Lung Cancer Screening Program, Fred Ham was diagnosed with Stage I lung cancer after undergoing low-dose lung CT scans for five years at McLeod.
 To read the full story of how the McLeod team places the patient at the center of lung cancer care, click here.